Let's Go Camping!

 Review these lists engaging the learners in questions that address areas of similarities and differences, eliciting comments and opinions.
 The objective is to get to the basic necessities (i.e. food and water), the importance of conserving to avoid having to carry so many supplies, and the benefit of renewable resources.
 Conserving and protecting the resources of the park should be a part of this discussion as it relates to future campers and hikers.

-Review the “Rules and Regulations for Campers and Hikers” (Attachment One) and ask the learners if there are other things that should have been included in the rules.
+Review the “Rules and Regulations for Campers and Hikers” (Handout One) and ask the learners if there are other things that should have been included in the rules.

 Conclude this lesson by having the learners, individually or in troops, begin to develop and design a motto (less than ten words) that could be used by the National Parks on a sign at their entrance to remind campers and hikers to be responsible citizens for the common good.
 A sample of such a motto is provided in the ROCKY MOUNTAIN WILDERNESS NATIONAL PARK Rules and Regulations for Park Use; Campers and Hikers handout.
 The motto is ”Take only pictures and leave only footprints!”